Sensory-Information-Processing-Lab/tklfp/README.md

 This is a lightweight package for computing the LFP proxy from [Mazzoni, Lindén *et al*., 2015](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004584).

-According to Mazzoni et al., 2015, the WSLFP method is a good proxy for LFP when:
+The authors argue WSLFP is a good proxy for LFP when:
 - There's enough network activity for the LFP to be sizable
-- Morphologies are sufficiently "pyramidal," i.e., the centers of GABA and AMPA dendritic bushes are sufficiently separated ($\geq 150$ μm)
+- Morphologies are sufficiently "pyramidal," i.e., the centers of GABA and AMPA dendritic bushes are sufficiently separated ($\geq 150$ μm) to generate a dipole moment
+- Not recording right at the dipole inversion depth

 ## Installation